Beersheba: 1948 Palestine war

+Israel

 First four decades

 Following the conclusion of the war, the 1949 Armistice Agreements formally granted Beersheba to Israel.
 The town was then transformed into an Israeli city with only an exiguous Arab minority.
-Beersheba was deemed strategically important due to its location with a reliable water supply and at a major crossroads, northwest to Hebron and Jerusalem, east to the Dead Sea and al Karak, south to Aqaba, west to Gaza and southwest to Al-Auja and the border with Egypt.
+Beersheba was deemed strategically important due to its location with a reliable water supply and at a major crossroads, northeast to Hebron and Jerusalem, east to the Dead Sea and al Karak, south to Aqaba, west to Gaza and southwest to Al-Auja and the border with Egypt.

 After a few months, the town's war-damaged houses were repaired.
 As a post-independence wave of Jewish immigration to Israel began, Beersheba experienced a population boom as thousands of immigrants moved in.
-The city rapidly expanded beyond its core, which became known as the "Old City," as new neighborhoods were built around it, complete with various housing projects such as apartment buildings and houses with auxiliary farms, as well as shopping centers and schools.
+The city rapidly expanded beyond its core, which became known as the "Old City", as new neighborhoods were built around it, complete with various housing projects such as apartment buildings and houses with auxiliary farms, as well as shopping centers and schools.
 The Old City was turned into a city center, with shops, restaurants, and government and utility offices.
 An industrial area and one of the largest cinemas in Israel were also built in the city.
 By 1956, Beersheba was a booming city of 22,000.
 In 1959, during the Wadi Salib riots, riots spread quickly to other parts of the country, including Beersheba.

 Soroka Hospital opened its doors in 1960.
 By 1968, the population had grown to 80,000.
 The University of the Negev, which would later become Ben-Gurion University of the Negev, was established in 1969.
 The then Egyptian president Anwar Sadat visited Beersheba in 1979.
 In 1983, its population was more than 110,000.
 During the 1990s post-Soviet aliyah, the city's population greatly increased as many immigrants from the former Soviet Union settled there.